EENI - Business School.

 - (*) Croatia is a member of the EU since 2013.

-- All the Western Balkan countries have been offered Stabilization and Association Agreements and have a clear European Union perspective.
+- All the Western Balkan countries have been offered Stabilisation and Association Agreements and have a clear European Union perspective.

 - The European Union will continue providing technical and